 Easy Tapioca Pearls Coconut Milk Dessert

-Once the tapioca pearls are cooked, strain off the cooking liquid and rinse with clean running water to stop the cooking process.
-They are ready to be used.
-Please read my post above on how to store the extra tapioca pearls
+- Once the tapioca pearls are cooked, strain off the cooking liquid and rinse with clean running water to stop the cooking process and they won't be sticky anymore too.
+They are ready to be used

 Make the coconut sauce (can be made ahead):

-Place the sauce ingredients in a saucepan.
-Do not bring to a boil, just let it come to a gentle simmer to dissolves sugar.
+- Place the sauce ingredients in a saucepan.
+Do not bring to a boil, just let it come to a gentle simmer to dissolve sugar.
 Remove from the heat.
 Store in a glass container and they can be kept in refrigerator for up to 1 week max

 - Scoop few tablespoons of the tapioca pearls onto a small serving bowl.
 Ladle the coconut sauce over and serve